Yannis Stavrakakis

-Yannis Stavrakakis (Γιάννης Σταυρακάκης; born 1970) is a Greek–British political theorist.
-A member of the Essex School of discourse analysis, he is mainly known for his explorations of the importance of psychoanalytic theory (Freud and Lacan) for contemporary political and cultural analysis and for his discourse studies on populism.
+Yannis Stavrakakis (Γιάννης Σταυρακάκης; born 1970) is a Greek-British political theorist.
+A member of the Essex School of discourse analysis, he is mainly known for his explorations of the importance of psychoanalytic theory (Freud and Lacan) for contemporary political and cultural analysis and for his discourse studies on populism and anti-populism.

 Education and academic career

-Stavrakakis was born in Sheffield, UK.
+Stavrakakis was born in Sheffield, England.
 He studied political science at Panteion University (Athens) and discourse analysis at Essex University.
-He received his MA and PhD degrees from the ‘Ideology and Discourse Analysis’ programme at the University of Essex.
+He received his MA and PhD degrees from the 'Ideology and Discourse Analysis' programme at the University of Essex.
 His doctoral thesis, completed under the supervision of Ernesto Laclau, was entitled ‘New Directions in the Theory of Ideology and the Case of Green Ideology’.

 From 1998 onwards he has worked at the Universities of Essex and Nottingham and at the Postgraduate Programme of the Department of Political Science and History of Panteion University.
 In 2006 he was appointed Associate Professor at the School of Political Sciences of the Aristotle University of Thessaloniki.
-He has since been promoted to Professor of Political Discourse Analysis and currently serves as deputy Head of School.
+He has since been promoted to Professor of Political Discourse Analysis and has served as Head and deputy Head of School.
+He is currently Director of the School’s Postgraduate Programme in Political Theory and of the Laboratory for the Study of Democracy (DemLab).

-Stavrakakis has also been recently elected (2012) in the executive board of the Hellenic Political Science Association, where he now serves as Vice-President.
+Stavrakakis has also been twice elected in the executive board of the Hellenic Political Science Association, where he has served as Vice-President.
 Within the framework of the Association, he has co-founded a Research Network dedicated to the analysis of political discourse.
+He was also one of the founding co-conveners of the Populism Specialist Group of the Political Studies Association (UK).